 Garbage disposals may from time to time get jammed up when a bone or other hard object gets between the internal impeller blades and the walls of the disposal.
-When a jam initially occurs, you will continue to hear a humming sound as the motor continues to strain against the foreign object jamming the blades of the impeller.
-As the motor heats up, the automatic shutoff feature included with nearly all newer garbage disposals will shut off the motor entirely.
+When a jam initially occurs, you will continue to hear a humming sound as the motor strains against the foreign object jamming the blades of the impeller.
+As the motor heats up, the automatic shutoff feature included in nearly all newer garbage disposals will shut off the motor entirely.

 - 15 minutes

 - Hex wrench to fit the socket on the bottom of the garbage disposal housing (most units come with the wrench; if you've misplaced yours, an ordinary Allen wrench will work).

 - First, unplug the garbage disposer unit from the outlet it is plugged into.
 If the unit is hardwired and has no outlet, make sure the switch is in the OFF position.